RestyaPlatform/board/docs/restyaboard-check-permission-for-add-edit-labels.md

 ---
-description: Check Permission for Add/Edit Labels in Restyaboard
+description: Check Permission for Add/Edit Labels, This document contains information about how to check permission for add/edit labels on Restyaboard.
 ---

 # Check Permission for Add/Edit Labels